GeGlory/CAS-Integrastion-with-FreeRADIUS/README.md

 # CAS Integration with FreeRADIUS

-- 👋 Hi, Irvan Suryadi
+- 👋 Hi, I'm Irvan Suryadi
 - 🌱 I’m currently learning about Single Sign On with Apereo CAS and FreeRADIUS
 - 📫 If anything feels confusing please contact irvan.14115002@student.itera.ac.id and I will help you out.